By Jerry Tardif

 By then it's too late and the most you can hope for is to see the flash so you know why you're losing consciousness — not a good idea.

-This means you need to take precautions BEFORE lightening strikes — DON'T WAIT!
+This means you need to take precautions BEFORE lightning strikes — DON'T WAIT!

-In addition, if lightening hits you, it will go through you and then through your horse to get to the ground; so it can take the both of you out together.
+In addition, if lightning hits you, it will go through you and then through your horse to get to the ground; so it can take the both of you out together.

 While that may sound romantic, my preference is to merely stay alive and find romance in my own way.